Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 1. Gauge

 The gauge of a piece of jewelry refers to the thickness of the post or bar, measured in millimeters.
 A smaller gauge size corresponds to a wider post.
-For new septril piercings, the average gauge is 14-18g, or 1-1.6mm.
+For new Septril piercings, the average gauge is 14-18g, or 1.6-1mm.

 2. Length

-The length of your septril piercing jewelry depends on your personal preference and the thickness of the skin in the piercing area.
-With that said, the most common lengths for studs and barbells worn in the septril nose piercing are between 5-12mm.
+The length of your Septril piercing jewelry depends on your personal preference and the thickness of the skin in the piercing area.
+With that said, the most common lengths for studs and barbells worn in the Septril nose piercing are between 5-12mm (3/16 inch to 1/2 inch).

 Usually, your first piece of jewelry will be slightly longer to accommodate the swelling that occurs immediately after receiving the piercing.